Rekey certificates

 Sign in to DigiCert ONE.

-In the left navigation menu, select Certificates > Certificate profiles.
+In the Software Trust menu, go to Certificates > Certificate profiles.

 For Auto-renew, select Yes.